 If you bought your house decades ago and it’s sorely in need of a makeover, there’s no better time than now to get it done.
-Whole house remodeling is just what is sounds like: remodeling your whole house!
-From the bathroom and kitchen to basement and living room, tackling an entire home renovation is an exciting yet terrifying journey at the same time.
+Whole house remodeling is just what it sounds like: remodeling your whole house!
+From the bathroom and kitchen to the basement and living room, tackling an entire home renovation is an exciting yet terrifying journey at the same time.

 To make sure your project goes smoothly, you need to hire a licensed general contractor skilled in home improvements such as these.
 Because there are so many moving parts, materials, timelines and jobs to be completed with each room, you need someone who can coordinate the logistics of such an undertaking.
-After all, a gut renovation is time consuming and costly – especially when you’re talking about a historic renovation!
+After all, a gut renovation is time-consuming and costly – especially when you’re talking about a historic renovation!

 But all that aside, whole home remodeling is a wise investment, and can often save you money than if you were to buy a whole new house.
 Plus, you will get the satisfaction of knowing your hands were involved with the whole project, from picking out designs to finalizing layouts.

 When you call us about a complete renovation, we will help you understand the basics and prepare for the remodeling project.

 The first step is to sit down with a general contractor.
 Make sure you choose wisely, because this person will become your best friend over the course of your remodeling project.
 They will guide you through all stages of the whole-house remodeling process, from getting permits, ordering supplies and hiring sub-contractors to work with codes officials and maintaining project deadlines.